Welcome to the 21st Annual Café Shapiro!

-When Cafe Shapiro first launched twenty years ago, it was a bold experiment, a student coffee break designed as part of the University’s Year of the Humanities and Arts (YoHA).
-As the University celebrates its bicentennial, Cafe Shapiro is an example of how past innovations become a part of current campus traditions.
+When Cafe Shapiro launched over twenty years ago, it was a bold experiment, a student coffee break designed as part of the University’s Year of the Humanities and Arts (YoHA).
+Cafe Shapiro is an example of how past innovations become a part of current campus traditions.
 YoHA set out to explore the role of the arts and humanities in civic and community life through a variety of programs.
-Twenty years later, Cafe Shapiro continues its tradition of featuring undergraduate student writers nominated by their Professors to perform their works and through during so continues to demonstrate the value of the arts and humanities.
+Cafe Shapiro continues its tradition of featuring undergraduate student writers nominated by their Professors to perform their works and through during so continues to demonstrate the value of the arts and humanities.

 Contact: Theresa Stanko, firstname.lastname@example.org